Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Experiments

 \subsection{Main Results}

-Table~\ref{tab_main_fisher_performance} and Table~\ref{tab_main_thuml_performance} present the BLEU and COMET scores of various models on the Fisher and NTUML2021 test sets under three test settings: CS ST data only (CS), monolingual ST data only (Mono.), and the combination of both (Both.).
-Across all datasets and settings, our proposed method consistently outperforms all the baselines, demonstrating its superior translation performance.
+Table~\ref{tab_main_performance} presents the BLEU and COMET scores of various models on the Fisher and NTUML2021 test sets under two evaluation settings: CS speech translation data only (CS) and monolingual ST data only (Mono.).

-Specifically, under the CS setting, our model achieves the highest BLEU and COMET scores of $37.13$ and $77.74$ on Fisher, $37.48$ and $81.69$ on NTUML2021, significantly surpassing LLaST.
-Notably, although our method is primarily designed for CS scenarios, similar improvements are also observed under the Mono. and Both. settings, indicating the effectiveness of our method in both monolingual and CS speech translation scenarios.
+Under the CS setting, our model achieves state-of-the-art performance with BLEU/COMET scores of $37.51/77.54$ on Fisher and $39.52/81.33$ on NTUML2021, clearly outperforming all baselines.
+Notably, although primarily designed for CS speech translation, our approach also delivers competitive or even superior performance in the Mono. setting, indicating its effectiveness for both monolingual and CS speech translation scenarios.

-These results validate the advantage of our method in capturing fine-grained speech representations and performing robustly across diverse scenarios.
+Overall, these results demonstrate the advantage of our method in capturing fine-grained speech features and improving translation robustness across diverse scenarios.